d78ui98/blog-deepanshu/content/posts/2019-03-05/index.md

-After the talk I asked my seniors to introduce  me to Technically good people.
+After the talk, I asked my seniors to introduce me to Technically good people.
 Listened to their stories of how they started, what mistakes to avoid and much more.

 ### Automate Appsec and OSINT

 ![](../2019-03-05/images/banglore.jpg)

-After that we had lunch and we attended workshop on "**Automate Appsec and OSINT Workflows withContainers, Kubernetes **" by [Akash](https://twitter.com/makash) and [abhishek](https://twitter.com/abh1sek)
+After that we had lunch and we attended workshop on "**Automate Appsec and OSINT Workflows with Containers, Kubernetes **" by [Akash](https://twitter.com/makash) and [abhishek](https://twitter.com/abh1sek)

 tweeted about it - https://twitter.com/deep0x00/status/1101410882398158849

-They also posted the workshop content on github - https://github.com/appsecco/using-docker-kubernetes-for-automating-appsec-and-osint-workflows
+They also posted the workshop content on Github - https://github.com/appsecco/using-docker-kubernetes-for-automating-appsec-and-osint-workflows

 (((((((Need to go in the details of this workshop)))))))